Astral1119/old/_posts/2023-02-15-levenshtein-distance.md

 With Levenshtein, there are three accepted actions: removal, insertion, and substitution.
 Each can be weighted but most implementations use weights of 1.

-For example, the Levenshtein distance between the words chat and act is three.
+For example, the Levenshtein distance between the words "chat" and "act" is three.

 - Step 1: Substitute c with a - ahat
 - Step 2: Remove h - aat